garden-io/garden/docs/reference/commands.md

 ### garden login

-**Log in to Garden/Grow Cloud.**
+**Log in to Garden Cloud.**

-Logs you in to Garden/Grow Cloud.
+Logs you in to Garden Cloud.
 Subsequent commands will have access to cloud features.

 #### Usage